LuisSic/DockerCompose/README.md

 # Docker Example

-This example shows the use of dockerfiles to create different images and in the end make use of them in a DockerCompose.
+This example shows the use of dockerfiles to create different images and in the end make use of them in a Docker Compose.
+Thanks to the reverse proxy we can access two different applications depending on the url.
+An application that displays a static web page and another application that uses a redis database to store information.

 ## Usage
+You must enter each folder of each project and execute the following command.
 The following command must be run to build the image.

 The image will have a nginx that will run a static web page.

 ```shell
 docker build -t nginxserver .